codesapienbe/jobops/README.md

 - **Electron-Based UI**: User-friendly desktop application with tabbed interface.
 - **Batch Processing**: Generate letters at scale for agencies and teams.
 - **History & Export**: View past letters and export as PDF or DOCX.

 ---

+## How It Works

+1. **Configure AI Backend**: Set up your preferred AI service (OpenAI, Groq, or local Ollama).
+2. **Setup Profile**: Manage your resume and professional profile within the tray interface.
+3. **Generate Letter**: Right-click the tray icon and select **Generate** to create a personalized motivation letter.
+4. **Review & Save**: Edit generated letters as needed and save to your application history.

+---

+## Benefits

+### What It Does
+- Generate personalized motivation letters using AI.
+- Scrape job descriptions from job posting URLs.
+- Manage your resume profile seamlessly.
+- Support multiple AI backends for flexibility.
+- Minimal, tray-based interface for quick access.
+- Work offline with local AI models.

+### What It Doesn't Do
+- Act as a recruiter or agency.
+- Send applications automatically.
+- Process applications for companies.
+- Guarantee interview success.
+- Replace human judgment and customization.

+---